 Be sure to speak with a trusted tax professional to squeeze every bit of goodness out of this legislation.
 Without an eagle-eyed accountant to ensure you’re taking advantage of every available credit, you could be leaving thousands of dollars on the table.

 Need help picking the perfect accountant for your small business?
-Check out our recent blog post on the topic, or cut to the chase by contacting KYN Accounting today to make sure you get every dollar you’re entitled to.
+Check out our recent blog post on the topic, or cut to the chase by contacting KYN today to make sure you get every dollar you’re entitled to.